TiffanyTheLearner/GettingCleaningDataProject/CodeBook.md

 ### Tidy data set

 The tidy data set is a [180, 68] data frame.
+The following are the descriptions for the data in each column

+- **subject** are 30 people participated in the experiment
+- **activity** are the activities people performed during the experiment
-It includes the average of each variable for each activity and each subject.
+- **all other 66 columns** are the average of each variable for each activity and each subject.
 These variables are the mean and standard deviation for each measurement.